 What is Parkinson's disease?

-Parkinson's disease occurs when there is a problem with certain nerve cells in the brain that control movement.
+Parkinson's disease is a problem with certain nerve cells in the brain that control movement.
 The disease affects the way you move.
-The most common symptom is tremors.
+It can include tremors, slow movement, stiffness, and problems with balance.
 Parkinson's disease gets worse over time.
-But usually this happens slowly, over many years.
+But usually this happens slowly, over years.

 What causes it?